rowyio/rowy/ROADMAP.md

 - Fixed column
 - keyboard Navigation:
   - Up key to move to the cell above ✅
-  - Down key to move to the cell bellow if last cell, create a new row ✅
+  - Down key to move to the cell bellow, if last cell create a new row ✅
   - Tab to go to the next cell
 - column / table Create/edit validation